 According to MEMZY, our attention spans are NOT shorter than a goldfish; instead, if you’re aren’t making your audience THINK right off the bat, then you are likely to lose them, BUT if you are, they’ll stay engaged and find your content more authoritative.

-Conducting Research for Blogging
+Research for Comprehension

 - Keyword research should take some time